BenSturgeon/eval_generation/README.md

-# Agency Evaluation
+# LLM Evaluation Dataset Generator

-The purpose of this project is to operationalize agency theories and test the degree to which different LLMs support or reduce human agency.
+A flexible framework for generating and evaluating datasets to test Large Language Models (LLMs) across various dimensions and capabilities.

 ## Setup